YehudaBayana/music-next/PLANNING.md

 - Write comprehensive tests for all features
 - don't modify configuration files at all.
 - you allowed to change only folders and files inside the /src directory
+- never install new packages for implementing a functionality unless it is required.